psychemedia/island-storynotes/wightnotes.md

 [See also https://www.nationaltrust.org.uk/ventnor-downs/features/st-boniface-and-the-wishing-well-at-ventnor ; paper https://www.academia.edu/14397772/SAINT_BONIFACE_AND_THE_WISHING_WELL]

-de Godeton - lots of stroeies say wine bound for Livers in Picardy, but Lire/Lyra in Evreux, Nothern Normandy is not far out of Picardy and is perhaps the more likely destination?
+de Godeton - lots of stories say wine bound for Livers in Picardy, but Lire/Lyra in Evreux, Nothern Normandy is not far out of Picardy and is perhaps the more likely destination?

 Boucher, letters relating to Isle of Wight p118  Fitz Osborne pursued in the Isle of Wight the same course